Biography and Publications

-My latest work of fiction is a novella called The Greatcoat, published by Hammer in February 2012.
+A novella called The Greatcoat was published by Hammer in February 2012.
 This is a ghost story set in East Yorkshire during the Second World War and the early years of the 1950s.
 It is a story of obsession and possession, and is about the power of the past to imprint itself on the present, and even to overwhelm it.

-I was Chair of the Society of Authors 2005-2006, and am a Fellow of the Royal Society of Literature.
+I am a Fellow of the Royal Society of Literature.